prod3v3loper/PHP-MVC-Professional/README.md

 - The Model View and Controller folders are named in the same way.
 - Everything that is still needed is in core folder e.g. templates, less, javascript etc.
 - The Autoloader runs independently equal to - https://github.com/prod3v3loper/php-auto-autoloader
+- The Style CSS repo coming soon used in this template.
 - The Database connection is available PDO

 # DOCUMENTATION